Making Wine from your own Grapes

 Whilst this is more or less accurate, not all grapes are actually suitable for wine making straight from the vine, not all have sufficient levels of sugar or acidity and, depending when you pick the grapes, you may or not have any natural yeast present to undertake the fermentation.
 Using the method above gives you a 50/50 chance of obtaining fermentation and a less than 50% chance of obtaining anything that is either a) drinkable or b) repeatable.

 Whilst requiring a bit more effort, you are more likely to obtain better results if you use the following method, though, if you have never made wine before, I would heartily recommend that you make up a wine kit first in order to learn the "processes" of fermentation, clarification and storage, before you embark on using your own ingredients.
+The reason for me saying this is that the sugar content and acidity of home grown grapes vary from year to year and from variety to variety, so you will probably always need to "adjust" your juice to make it suitable for producing wine, whereas the concentrated juice that comes in the kits has already been "adjusted" and is designed to make the rest of the process as simple as possible.

 - Pick your grapes - you will need around 6-7kgs per gallon.